★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Leading indicators

-• Warranty/return rates and service response-time metrics
+• Field service response-time and satisfaction metrics

 Counterarguments